 Migraine Headache Treatment in New York City

 Coping with daily stress can contribute to migraine headaches, which are common in the fast pace of New York City.
-This page explores how Craniosacral Therapy (CST) can be a gentle, hands-on option for supporting migraine relief.
+This page explains how Craniosacral Therapy (CST) can be a gentle, hands-on option for supporting migraine relief — without cracking or forceful manipulation.

 Migraine patterns vary by person.
-Results vary and do not replace medical care.
+Results vary and craniosacral care does not replace medical diagnosis or treatment.
 If symptoms are severe or sudden, seek medical attention.

 Craniosacral Therapy for migraine headaches

 Migraine headaches can take on unique characteristics for each patient.
-In this approach, migraines are viewed as the result of deep tension patterns being held in the head and body and a poorly functioning craniosacral mechanism.
+In this approach, migraines are viewed as the result of deep tension patterns being held in the head and body, together with a poorly functioning craniosacral mechanism.

-Dr. John Upledger developed Craniosacral Therapy (CST) as a non-invasive method focusing on the link between the cranium (head) and sacrum (base of the spine), addressing fluid flow and membranes connected to both.
-Because CST centers on structures involved in migraine patterns (head, spine, muscles, fascia, and nerves), it is well positioned as a hands-on option for migraine relief.
+Craniosacral Therapy was developed by Dr. John Upledger as a non-invasive method focusing on the link between the cranium (the head) and the sacrum (the base of the spine), addressing the fluid flow and the membranes connected to both.
+Because CST centers on the very structures involved in migraine patterns — the head, spine, muscles, fascia, and nerves — it is well positioned as a gentle, hands-on option for migraine relief here in Midtown Manhattan.

 Common migraine symptoms